Narrabeen - Wheeler Heights

 Narrabeen - Wheeler Heights hosts an older demographic, ranking in the top quartile nationwide

 The median age in Narrabeen - Wheeler Heights is 46 years, which is notably higher than Greater Sydney's average of 37 years and also exceeds the Australian median of 38 years.
-Compared to the Greater Sydney average, the 75-84 age cohort is significantly over-represented at 10.1% locally, while the 25-34 age group is under-represented at 11.1%.
-Between the 2021 Census and the present, the 55 to 64 age group has increased from 11.4% to 12.5% of the population.
-Conversely, the 45 to 54 age cohort has declined from 13.1% to 12.2%.
-Population forecasts for the year 2041 indicate substantial demographic changes in Narrabeen - Wheeler Heights.
-The 85+ age cohort is projected to grow significantly, with an increase of 564 people (77%), from 734 to 1,299.
-The aging population trend is evident, with those aged 65 and above comprising 96% of the projected growth.
-Conversely, the 25-34 and 15-24 age groups are expected to experience population declines.
+Compared to the Greater Sydney average, the cohort aged 75-84 is over-represented at 10.1% locally, while those aged 25-34 are under-represented at 11.1%.
+Between the 2021 Census and now, the population of individuals aged 55 to 64 has grown from 11.4% to 12.5%, while the percentage of those aged 45 to 54 has declined from 13.1% to 12.2%.
+Population forecasts for 2041 indicate significant demographic changes in Narrabeen - Wheeler Heights, with the 85+ age cohort projected to grow by 564 people (77%), from 734 to 1,299.
+The aging population trend is clear, with those aged 65 and above comprising 96% of projected growth.
+Conversely, the cohorts aged 25-34 and 15-24 are expected to experience population declines.

 Frequently Asked Questions - Age